Complete linear algebra: theory and implementation in code

 The way linear algebra is presented in 30-year-old textbooks is different from how professionals use linear algebra in computers to solve real-world applications in machine learning, data science, statistics, and signal processing.
 For example, the "determinant" of a matrix is important for linear algebra theory, but should you actually use the determinant in practical applications?
 The answer may surprise you, and it's in this course!

 If you are interested in learning the mathematical concepts linear algebra and matrix analysis, but also want to apply those concepts to data analyses on computers (e.g., statistics or signal processing), then this course is for you!
+You'll see all the maths concepts implemented in MATLAB and in Python.

 Unique aspects of this course